 The island of Tyre was famous for her impressive and impregnable “walls” and “towers.”
 On the side facing the shore, they were said to be 20′ thick at the base and 150′ high.

-Almost as an afterthought, Ezekiel turns his attention to the mainland, saying “…and her settlements on the mainland will be ravaged by the sword.”
-Note how Ezekiel refers to the island as “Tyre,” and the mainland as “settlements.”
+Almost as an afterthought, Ezekiel then turns his attention to the mainland, saying “…and her settlements on the mainland will be ravaged by the sword.”
+Ezekiel refers to the island as “Tyre,” and the mainland as “settlements.”

 7 “For this is what the Sovereign Lord says: From the north I am going to bring against Tyre Nebuchadnezzar king of Babylon, king of kings, with horses and chariots, with horsemen and a great army.

-Here, Ezekiel because to describe how God will accomplish these things.
-He accurately predicts that Nebuchadnezzar will come against Tyre, though this attempt on Tyre may have been probable.
+Here, Ezekiel describes how God will accomplish these things.
+Ezekiel accurately predicts that Nebuchadnezzar will come against Tyre.
+But how likely was this first prediction?

-At the time of Ezekiel’s writing, he’d been exiled to Babylon and may have known about the king’s interest in Tyre (the attack happened soon after Ezekiel’s prediction).
-Ezekiel knew that Babylon had already conquered the Assyrians (612 BC), and was about to deal a final blow to Jerusalem (587 BC).
-He also knew Babylon was in the process of incorporating most of the Eastern Mediterranean.
-Tyre, with its wealth and strategic ports, was an obvious target, and Ezekiel’s promise of victory may have even inspired Nebuchadnezzar to attack.
+Ezekiel had been exiled to Babylon where he may have heard about the king’s interest in Tyre (the attack happened soon after Ezekiel’s prediction).
+Ezekiel would’ve known that Babylon had already conquered the Assyrians (612 BC), and was about to deal a final blow to Jerusalem (587 BC).
+He also knew that Babylon was in the process of incorporating most of the Eastern Mediterranean.
+Tiny Tyre, with its wealth and strategic ports, was a pretty obvious target, and Ezekiel’s promise of an easy victory may have spurred Nebuchadnezzar to attack.

-While it’s possible that Ezekiel could’ve written this prophecy after the fact, I tend to think he wrote it beforehand, simply because he gets many of the details wrong.
-However, Ezekiel does express knowledge of the attack just a few chapters later (29:18-19), so it’s not unthinkable.
+While it’s also possible that Ezekiel could’ve written this prophecy after the fact, I tend to think he wrote it beforehand, simply because he gets many of the following details wrong.
+(Ezekiel also expresses knowledge of the attack just a few chapters later (29:18-19), so it’s not unthinkable.)

 8 He [Nebuchadnezzar] will ravage your settlements on the mainland with the sword; he will set up siege works against you, build a ramp up to your walls and raise his shields against you.
 9 He will direct the blows of his battering rams against your walls and demolish your towers with his weapons.

-Here, God says that Nebuchadnezzar will make quick work of the mainland, ravaging it with the sword.
-He will then attempt to build a ramp to the island in order to “direct the blows of his battering rams against [their] walls.”
+Here, God says that Nebuchadnezzar will make quick work of the mainland settlements, ravaging them with the sword.
+Nebuchadnezzar will then attempt to “build a ramp” to the island in order to “direct the blows of his battering rams against [their] walls.”

-When Nebuchadnezzar arrives at the mainland, he finds the city abandoned.
-There is no “ravaging of the settlements on the mainland with the sword,” because the residents had all moved to the island for protection.
-He also fails to demolish the towers of Tyre (more on this in a moment).
+When Nebuchadnezzar arrives at the mainland, he actually finds the city abandoned.
+There is no “ravaging of the settlements on the mainland with the sword,” because the residents had all relocated to the island.
+Nebuchadnezzar also fails to demolish the towers of island Tyre.

-To whitewash this prophecy, some Christians will interpret these verses as referring to the mainland only, but I see numerous problems with this interpretation.
+To whitewash this prophecy, some Christians interpret these verses as referring to the mainland only, but there are several problems with this interpretation:

-- There is no historical evidence suggesting the mainland was ever fortified with walls and towers.
+- There is no historical evidence suggesting the mainland was fortified with walls and towers.

-- Such heavy fortifications may have been deemed unnecessary, as the mainlanders could escape to the island in times of trouble.2
+- Such heavy fortifications were unnecessary, since the mainlanders would (and did) escape to the island in times of trouble.2

-- Literally, the only way to deliver a battering ram to the walls of an island like Tyre is to “build a ramp up to [its] walls.”
-In fact, this would be the same conclusion reached by Alexander the Great some 250 years later.
-On the mainland, however, a battering ram could be deployed without a ramp.
+- The only way to deliver a battering ram to the walls of island Tyre was to “build a ramp up to [its] walls.”
+(This would be the same conclusion reached by Alexander the Great some 250 years later.)
+On the mainland however, a battering ram could be employed without the use of a ramp.

-- Finally, as previously discussed, it was always the towers of the island “out at sea” that were to be removed in order to make the island “a place to spread fishnets.”
+- Finally, it was the towers of the island “out at sea” that were to be removed in order to make the island “a place to spread fishnets.”
 Not the towers of the mainland (assuming there were any).

 When speaking of Tyre, history typically places its emphasis on the island city and its well-fortified walls and ports.
 In fact, even the word “Tyre” means “rock.”